LucyHouseman/LTU-Reboot-Digital-Coding/CPD/CPD.md

 What did I find hard?

-Rembering to put the / in the closing tabs.
+Rembering to put the / in the closing tabs and commenting on code section on free code camp.